MithrilJS/mithril.js/docs/mithril.component.md

 In the example above, since the key is different, the ProjectList component is recreated from scratch.
 As a result, the controller runs again, the DOM is re-generated, and any applicable 3rd party plugins in configs are re-initialized.

-Remember that the rules for keys apply for components the same way they do for regular elements: it is not allowed to have duplicate keys on children of the same parent, and they must be either strings or numbers (or something with a `.toString()` implementation that makes the entity uniquely identifiable in the local scope when serialized).
-You can learn more about keys [here](mithril.md#dealing-with-focus)
+Remember that the rules for keys apply to components the same way they do to regular elements: it is not allowed to have duplicate keys on children of the same parent, and they must be either strings or numbers (or something with a `.toString()` implementation that makes the entity uniquely identifiable in the local scope when serialized).
+You can learn more about keys [here](mithril.md#dealing-with-focus).

 ---

 ### Unloading components

-If a component's controller contains the function `onunload`, it will be called under two circumstances:
+If a component's controller contains the function `onunload`, it will be called under one of these circumstances:

 - when a new call to `m.mount` updates the root DOM element of the component in question
-- when a route changes (if you are using [`m.route`](mithril.route.md)).
+- when a route changes (if you are using [`m.route`](mithril.route.md))

 To unload a component without loading another component, you can simply call `m.mount` with a `null` as the component parameter: